Brief knowledge base

 Sites detect proxies through headers such as `Via`, `X-Forwarded-For`, and `Forwarded`, as well as ASN, TLS fingerprint, behavioral signals, request rhythm, and repeated user-agent patterns.

-For a deeper look at anonymity levels and privacy limits, see the anonymity classification section and the extended anonymity and security section.
+More on anonymity levels and their limitations — in the anonymity classification section and the anonymity and security section.

 05